 But, that was incorrect.
 He did want to become something himself outside of that: like what Ludwig had been to him and Viktoria before he lost his legs in the Reservoir War.
 Perhaps, like what Shion had been to them all years ago.
 Like what Gilbert had been when he had stood up for the misfortunate, bullied students at the military academy.
 In other words—Werner concluded—he’d always wanted to become like all those whom he deeply admired.

-Becoming a soldier in the Capricornian Army had been a secondary result of this desire, so had rising to the rank of First Lieutenant, so had serving as the leader of and a control point for the other five.
-He’d never wanted to become someone glorious or someone adorned in medals or someone who people admired.
+Becoming a soldier in the Capricornian Army had been a secondary result of this desire, so had rising to the rank of Oberleutnant, so had serving as the leader of and a control point for the other five.
+He’d never wanted to become someone glorious nor someone adorned in medals nor someone who people admired nor someone who represented the Capricornian gold standard.

 Shion’s face brightened, and her cheeks flushed a rose color.